 Penalties for Carrying a Concealed Firearm in California

-- A felony or firearm-related offense (mandatory minimum sentence 3 months);
+- A felony or firearm-related offense (mandatory minimum sentence of 3 months);

 - Assault with a deadly weapon (mandatory minimum sentence of 3-6 months);